Log on as a service

 By default this setting is Network Service on domain controllers and Network Service on stand-alone servers.

 The following table lists the actual and effective default policy values.
-Default values are also listed on the policy’s property page.
+The policy's property page also lists default values.

 |Server type or GPO||Default value|